Tharuni97/StartWithGithub/README.md

 # StartWithGithub
-this is a sample project of reactjs
+this is a sample project of reactjs.